-AVEO is committed to discovering, developing and commercializing targeted cancer therapies to impact patients’ lives.
-To support these efforts, we continue to evaluate opportunities to collaborate with other pharmaceutical and biotechnology companies that share AVEO’s vision for oncology drug development, and we seek partnerships that align with our strategic, long-term corporate goals.
+AVEO Oncology is committed to discovering, developing and commercializing therapies to improve the lives of cancer patients.
+To support these efforts, AVEO continues to evaluate opportunities to collaborate with other pharmaceutical and biotechnology companies that share AVEO’s vision for oncology drug development, and seek partnerships that align with AVEO’s strategic, long-term corporate goals.

 If you would like more information on current partnering opportunities with AVEO, we invite you to contact email@example.com.